Tearsheet

 AI Analysis | Feedback

-Damian Kozlowski, Chief Executive Officer and President
+Damian M. Kozlowski - Chief Executive Officer

-Dominic C. Canuso was appointed Chief Financial Officer of The Bancorp effective November 3, 2025.
+Mr. Canuso was appointed Chief Financial Officer on November 3, 2025, and also serves as Principal Accounting Officer.
 He brings over 25 years of experience in financial services.
-Most recently, he held the position of Chief Financial Officer at Capital Bank since July 2024.
-Prior to Capital Bank, Canuso served as Chief Financial Officer at WSFS Bank for seven years.
-His earlier career includes leadership roles at Barclays Bank Delaware and Advanta Bank Corporation.
-Canuso holds an Executive MBA and a B.S. in Business Administration from Villanova University and is a Chartered Financial Analyst.
+Prior to joining The Bancorp, he served as Chief Financial Officer at Capital Bank, and before that, as Chief Financial Officer at WSFS Bank for seven years.
+His earlier experience includes leadership roles at Barclays Bank Delaware and Advanta Bank Corporation.

 AI Analysis | Feedback